madhankumar028/github-search/README.md

 ### autocomplete.js

 Tribute to Github.
+Inspired by typeahead.js for twitter.

-## Bootstrap the app
+## Bootstrap the app Locally
 ```
 npm install
 npm run dev
 ```

 Contributing
 ----------------------------------

-I'm still learning from this.
-For the moment, please restrict your contributions to fixing possible bugs or improving existing documents.
-I'm not yet ready to accept enhancements.
+Contributions are welcome.
+But maintain the consistency.
+If you are interested to improve the existing code base, give me a PR.

+Show your interest by clicking :star:

 ## Note
 It is in development phase.
+You the expect the release soon.